hanxiaomax/Learncpp_CN/docs/7-14-Common-semantic-errors-in-c.md

 ## Infinite loops

-In lesson [[7-7-Intro-to-loops-and-while-statements|7.7 - 循环和 while 语句]] we covered infinite loops, and showed this example:
+In lesson [[7-7-Intro-to-loops-and-while-statements|7.7 - 循环和 while 语句]], we covered infinite loops, and showed this example:

 ```cpp
 #include <iostream>